Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Methodology

 To better exploit the available topological information and improve model performance, instead of feedforward neural networks (FNNs), we incorporate GAT~\cite{wu2022graph, velivckovic2017graph} to construct the mapping $f_{sp}(\cdot)$.
 In the context of distribution systems, each bus $i$ is associated with a feature vector $[p^i, q^i]$, which can be regarded as a token in the attention mechanism.
 For an $N$-bus system, this results in $N$ tokens.

-When applying a standard attention mechanism (SAT), attention coefficients between a node (token) and \emph{all} other tokens are computed.
-In contrast, GAT injects topological priors by enforcing a \textit{masked attention} mechanism, where each token attends only to its neighbors as defined by the network topology, rather than to all tokens as in SAT.
+GAT injects topological priors by enforcing a \textit{masked attention} mechanism, where each token attends only to its neighbors as defined by the network topology.
 This restricts the computation of attention coefficients to adjacent tokens, making the model more physically meaningful for power systems.
 The GAT can be expressed as

 where $\mathcal{N}_i$ denotes the neighboring tokens of token $i$, and $e_{ij}$ is the unnormalized attention score between tokens $i$ and $j$, defined as